Watch our video to find out more

 Credit to The ERA Foundation ‘Born to Engineer’ – a DuckRabbit Film

 Thanks to the wonders of 3D printing there are many fantastic prosthetic options for children with certain kinds of upper limb difference.
 Sadly though, for children with very little or no forearm there are almost no options beside a cosmetic prosthesis (think of a doll’s hand) or expensive and heavy electronic (bionic) arms.
-As great as they are at boosting children’s confidence, many open source devices too can be weak, brittle and contain lots of small parts.
+As great as they are at boosting children’s confidence, many open source devices are weak, brittle and contain lots of small parts.
+This means that they are not suitable for children under four years of age and can’t be certified as medical devices.
+They are worn at the parents own risk.

 What’s so different about Ambionics?